railtonjamesl-collab/DataScienceFanClub/Report/2. Data Processing/Data Processing.md

 However, the test set was more complicated because using the mean of the training set doesn't take in to account inflation.
 However, even after adjusting for this we still see the same skew.
 Furthermore, the company's growth over time isn't take in to account.
 Here, we identify a key point where expert knowledge would be greatly helpful in understanding how to take in to account such growth which stretches beyond our existing knowledge and the computational constraints of the project.

-If we had more time, we would explore these two growth factors (inflation and company growth) in greater detail to make our model more generalisable.
+If we had more time, we would explore these two growth factors (inflation and company growth) in greater detail to make our model more generalisable. [clarify more here]

+**Training, validation and test split**

+We split the data by both company and time.
+This would prevent us from training the model on the data of a particular company, and then benefiting from that information in predicting its future.